Dine at Lima’s best restaurants, search for wildlife in the Amazon and witness the majesty of Machu Picchu

 It’s time to leave for your three-day, two-night adventure to the Amazon.
-After a short flight to Puerto Maldonado, board a riverboat for a magical 45-minute trip to your next hotel, the rustic Posada Amazonas Lodge.
+After a short flight to Puerto Maldonado, board a riverboat for a magical two-hour trip to your next hotel, the rustic Posada Amazonas Lodge.
 This collection of stilted cabanas on the edge of the Tambopata River, has hammocks and every turn and conservation at its heart.
 You’ll learn all about it after lunch, when you head out on a hike with one of Posada’s guides, learning about the importance of the Amazon, conservation, and the area’s plants and wildlife.
-Dusk brings an unbeatable experience: canoeing along the river to look for nocturnal animals such as jaguars and crocodiles and star gaze at the southern constellations.
+Dusk brings the opportunity for spotting nocturnal animals such as caimans near your lodge and star gazing at the southern constellations.

 Day 04 Paddle on an oxbow lake

 Today will be jam-packed with the kind of wildlife experiences only the Amazon can offer.
-After an early breakfast you’ll be taken over to the shores of flawless Lake Sandoval in the Tambopata National Reserve for a morning of canoeing.
+After an early breakfast you’ll be taken over to the shores of the flawless Tres Chimbadas oxbow lake.
 Floating through the pristine waters, catching sight of giant river otter, red howler monkeys and the yellow-spotted side neck turtle, is an experience like no other.
-Your afternoon will be back on land at the Inkaterra Canopy, a 29-metre high observation tower – eyes peeled for sloths and brightly coloured macaws – followed by the Anaconda Hike, a half-hour bridge walk searching for, you guessed it, anacondas.
-You’ll enjoy one last wildlife hike, this time under the cover of darkness.
+Your afternoon will be spent back on land for more wildlife spotting opportunities, as well as a look at the medicinal properties of the exotic plants around you, and you’ll enjoy one last wildlife hike, this time under the cover of darkness.